Let Freedom Ring (film): Plot

 Steve, with the help of the Mackerel, abducts Underwood, and steals the printing press and printing supplies.
 Keeping Underwood prisoner in a cave in the nearby mountains, they print newspapers exposing the corruption of Jim Knox and supporting the election of Thomas Logan as Judge.
 The newspapers are written under the pseudonym, "the Wasp."
 Steve and the Mackarel make certain the newspapers show up all over town.
 Knox, concerned, about the influence of the newspapers, offers a large reward for the capture of the Wasp.
-Chris Mulligan (Victor McLaglen) searches the mountains for the Wasp and is almost successful but he is headed off by the Mackarel who offers to search the immediate area and send Mulligan to the next mountain over.
+Chris Mulligan (Victor McLaglen) searches the mountains for the Wasp and is almost successful but he is headed off by the Mackerel who offers to search the immediate area and sends Mulligan to the next mountain over.

-Maggie heads into the mountains to find the Wasp and warn him of that Mulligan is searching for him but she finds Steve.
+Maggie heads into the mountains to find the Wasp and warn him that Mulligan is searching for him but she finds Steve.
 She assumes Steve is searching for the Wasp.
 She leaves, expressing her disgust for him.

 On the eve of the election, the Wasp is expected to pick up the latest edition of the paper which is being stored at the Logan Farm.
 Tom Logan and his friends are expecting the Wasp and they are surprised when Steve shows up to pick up the papers.
 Steve apologizes for deceiving his father but must leave quickly as Knox and his men have heard where the papers are stored and arrive looking for the Wasp.
 Steve gets away with the papers but Mulligan finds him.
 After a good fistfight, Steve is victorious over Mulligan, and he has won him over to his side.
 Steve distributes the papers and gives a stirring speech to the railway workers about freedom and liberty.
 Knox counters by telling the workers they will lose their jobs if they don't vote for Bronson.
 When all seems lost, Maggie begins singing "My Country, 'Tis of Thee."
 Steve joins in and soon almost everyone is singing.
 The workers are convinced.
 They will vote for Logan.
 Mulligan suggests to Knox that it would be best if he and his men left town.